Sunshine by My Side

 Sunshine By My Side is a 2023 Chinese urban romance TV series produced by CCTV, iQiyi, Tencent Video and New Classics Media.
 It is directed by Song Xiaofei, written by Li Xiao and Jiang Wuji, and starred by Xiao Zhan, Bai Baihe, Tian Yu, and Zhu Zhu, with Yuan Wenkang, Liu Xun, Xiang Hanzhi, Wu Xingjian, and Han Qiuchi as the main actors, Yang Haoyu, Wang Lin, and Dai Lele as special actors, and Wu Dairong and Bu Guanjin as guest actors.
 It tells the love story of Jian Bing and Sheng Yang who support each other along the way.
-The drama is adapted from the TV series " My Boy ".
-It started filming on September 27, 2022 and completed filming on February 7, 2023.
+The drama is adapted from the TV series "My Boy".
+It started filming on September 27, 2022, and completed filming on February 7, 2023.
 It is scheduled to premiere on CCTV-8's prime time on September 1, 2023, and will premiere on iQiyi and Tencent Video.

 Synopsis

-This drama tells the story of an advertising director "Jian Bing" (played by Bai Baihe) and a newcomer designer "Sheng Yang" (played by Xiao Zhan) who meet by chance.
-The two people with completely different personalities gradually develop feelings for each other in their daily interactions.
-This leads to a hilarious yet positive and inspiring story.
+The drama tells the story of an advertising director Jian Bing (played by Bai Baihe) and a newcomer designer Sheng Yang (played by Xiao Zhan) who meet by chance.
+The two, who have contrasting personalities, gradually develop romantic feelings for each other in their daily interactions.